DoB1986-07-01 BirthplaceUpper Hutt Height1.70 m (5' 7") Weight78 kg (12 st 4 lb) PositionFly Half

 DoB1989-08-17 Birthplace- Height1.83 m (6' 0") Weight89 kg (14 st 0 lb) PositionWing

-Charlie, a member of the Gloucester Rugby Academy, made a dramatic impact on the first team squad in 2008-9.
+Charlie, then a member of the Gloucester Rugby Academy, made a dramatic impact on the first team squad in 2008-9.

 He was set to represent England U20s against Wales but was recalled by the club and went on to make 9 first team appearances, scoring a memorable first senior try against Bath.